stnamdv/Mini-Microservice/frontend/README.md

 ## Notes

 - This is a demo frontend for testing the microservices architecture
-- All API calls are made to the production API gateway
+- API calls default to local API gateway (`http://localhost:3000`)
+- Configure `REACT_APP_API_URL` environment variable for different environments
 - Orders are processed asynchronously through the event-driven system
-- Make sure the backend services are running and accessible
+- Make sure the backend services are running and accessible via the API gateway